Speak to a qualified cancer nurse

 The exact cause of vaginal cancer is unknown, but factors known to increase the risk of developing it include:

-Human papillomavirus (HPV) – Also known as the wart virus, HPV is a sexually transmitted infection that can cause women to develop VAIN.
-It can be many years between the initial infection with HPV and the first signs of VAIN or vaginal cancer.
-HPV is a common virus and most women with HPV don’t develop vaginal or any other type of cancer.
+Human papillomavirus (HPV) – HPV is a sexually transmitted infection that can cause some people to develop VAIN.
+It can be many years between infection with HPV and the first signs of VAIN or vaginal cancer.
+HPV is a common virus and most people with HPV don’t develop vaginal or any other type of cancer.

-Smoking – Cigarette smoking doubles the risk of developing vaginal cancer.
+Smoking – Cigarette smoking may increase the risk of developing vaginal cancer.
 This may be because smoking can make the immune system work less effectively.

-History of gynaecological cancer – Vaginal cancer is more likely to be diagnosed in women who have had cervical cancer or early cervical cell changes that were considered to be precancerous.
+History of gynaecological cancer – If you have previously been diagnosed with cervical cancer or early cervical cell changes that were considered to be precancerous, you may be more likely to be diagnosed with vaginal cancer.

 Vaginal cancer is not contagious and it can’t be passed to other people through sexual contact.
 It is not caused by an inherited faulty gene.
 For more information on the risk factors, call Cancer Council 13 11 20.